 How to quickly unlock your iPhone while wearing a mask

-In iOS 13.5 and later, Apple has tweaked Face ID to better recognize when your face is obstructed by an object like a mask.
+In iOS 13.5 and later, Apple has tweaked Face ID to better recognize when an object like a mask obstructs your face.
 With these tweaks, your iPhone will now jump immediately to the passcode screen when you swipe up instead of waiting several seconds for Face ID to try and work again.

 - When you're wearing a mask, swipe up from the bottom of your iPhone while holding it as you would to unlock it with Face ID.
 Your iPhone should jump immediately to the passcode screen.